Browse the Guide:

 and financial records.
 Finding aid

 MONTGOMERY SAVINGS BANK.
 ACCOUNT BOOK, 1873-1878.
 0.3 cu. ft.
 Bank operating in Montgomery County, Virginia during the latter 19th century.
 Ledger detailing customer accounts.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1975-009.

 MONTGOMERY WHITE SULPHUR SPRINGS.
 GUEST BOOK, 1886-1890. .6 cu. ft.
 Resort operating in rural Montgomery County, Virginia from 1855 to 1904.
 Register includes names of

 resort's guests, their places of residence and notes on their meals, rooms and porterage.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Also

 available in PDF format (PDF 90.2mb) Ms2003-007.